 The Company has identified members of the Board and the Group Leadership Team as well as the Chief Audit Executive as persons discharging managerial responsibilities (as defined by MAR) who, along with persons closely associated with them, are required to notify the Company and the relevant financial supervisory authority of any transaction in financial instruments, issued by Nordea, executed on their account or on their behalf.
 The Company discloses such reported transactions to the market through stock exchange releases.
 In addition to this reporting duty, persons discharging managerial responsibilities are prohibited from trading in financial instruments issued by Nordea during a period of 30 calendar days prior to (and including) the date of the publication of a Nordea Group interim financial report, half-year report or year-end report and whenever such persons are in possession of inside information regarding Nordea.

-For employees who participate in providing investment services or advice, the Company also applies groupwide trading restrictions that are based on the trading rules established by for example, Finance Finland, the Swedish Securities Dealers Association and the Swedish Investment Fund Association.
-Furthermore, in their capacity of a company licensed to provide investment services and as a fund management company, the Company and its subsidiary Nordea Funds Ltd, respectively, maintain insider registers of persons who are classified as “insiders” pursuant to the Finnish Act on Investment Services and the Finnish Act on Mutual Funds.
-The holdings of such persons in securities listed in Finland are public information and are updated automatically in the public insider register kept by Euroclear Finland Oy.
-The register of holders of units in funds managed by Nordea Funds Ltd is also available for viewing at Nordea Funds Ltd.
+For employees who participate in providing investment services or advice to customers, the Company also applies Group-wide internal trading restrictions and transaction reporting obligations that are based on the trading rules established by, among others, Finance Finland, the Swedish Securities Markets Association and the Swedish Investment Fund Association.
+Furthermore, in the capacity of a company licensed to provide investment services and as a fund management company, the Company and its subsidiary Nordea Funds Ltd, respectively, maintain insider registers of persons who are classified as “public insiders” pursuant to the Finnish Act on Investment Services and the Finnish Act on Mutual Funds.
+The holdings of securities listed in Finland of such persons are public information and uploaded to the public insider register kept by Euroclear Finland Ltd. The register of holders of units in funds managed by Nordea Funds Ltd is also available for viewing at Nordea Funds Ltd.